0xsquarelaw/RustBook-Hinglish/src/appendix-01-keywords.md

 ## Appendix A: Keywords

-The following list contains keywords that are reserved for current or future use by the Rust language.
-As such, they cannot be used as identifiers (except as raw identifiers as we’ll discuss in the “[Raw Identifiers][raw-identifiers]<!-- ignore -->” section).
-Identifiers are names of functions, variables, parameters, struct fields, modules, crates, constants, macros, static values, attributes, types, traits, or lifetimes.
+The following list contains keywords that are reserved for current or future.
+Aur ye, identifiers ki trah use nahi kr sakte (exception here, raw identifiers h ham usko discuss karenge “[RawIdentifiers][raw-identifiers]<!-- ignore -->” section me).
+Identifiers are names of functions, variables, parameters, struct fields, modules, crates, constants,macros, static values, attributes, types, traits, or lifetimes.

 [raw-identifiers]: #raw-identifiers

 ### Keywords Currently in Use

-The following is a list of keywords currently in use, with their functionality described.
+Ye sari list h currently, in use keyword aur functionality described as below:

 - `as` - perform primitive casting, disambiguate the specific trait containing an item, or rename items in `use` statements